Superformula/mobile-test/documentation.md

         - Single Responsability: I followed this principle to keep all my class and functions with just one responsability.
 This helps to split the concern and improve the readability of the project.
         - Interface Segregation: A great principle that tells us to separate all interfaces that are not related.
 This way you create specific class for each case you need.
         - Dependency Inversion: You should depend on abstractions and not implementations.
+Find below a visual diagram about the architecture in general

 ## Design Patterns
 I used some common design patterns to build this application: